greenelab/deep-review/sections/03_categorize.md

 EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].

-`TODO: filter TL stuff and move to Discussion:TL section?` In radiological image analysis, deep learning techniques are increasingly used even when dataset size is not big enough to train large capacity models from scratch [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl
+In radiological image analysis, deep learning techniques are increasingly used even when dataset size is not big enough to train large capacity models from scratch [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl